paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

   (B) is a member of a reserve component not described in subparagraph (A) and dies from an injury or illness incurred or aggravated in the line of duty during inactive-duty training.

-(2) **Dependent child annuity.—** — The Secretary concerned shall pay an annuity under this subchapter to the dependent child of a person described in paragraph (1) if there is no surviving spouse or if the person’s surviving spouse subsequently dies.
+(2) **Dependent child annuity.—** — The Secretary concerned shall pay an annuity under this subchapter to the dependent child, or to a special needs trust pursuant to [section 1450(a)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/a/4&num=0&edition=prelim), of a person described in paragraph (1) if there is no surviving spouse or if the person’s surviving spouse subsequently dies.

 (3) **Mandatory former spouse annuity.—** — If a person described in paragraph (1) is required under a court order or spousal agreement to provide an annuity to a former spouse upon becoming eligible to be a participant in the Plan or has made an election under subsection (b) to provide an annuity to a former spouse, the Secretary—